-The Company accounts for stock-based compensation under the provisions of ASC - 718 Compensation - Stock Compensation.
+The Company accounts for stock-based compensation under the provisions of ASC 718 Compensation - Stock Compensation.
 The guidance under ASC 718 requires companies to estimate the fair value of the stock-based compensation awards on the date of grant and record expense over the related service periods, which are generally the vesting period of the equity awards.
 The Company estimates the fair value of stock-based option awards using the Black-Scholes-Merton option-pricing model ("BSM").
 The BSM requires the input of subjective assumptions, including the expected stock price volatility, the calculation of expected term, forfeitures and the fair value of the underlying common stock on the date of grant, among other inputs.
 The risk-free interest rate was determined from the implied yields for zero-coupon U.S. government issues with a remaining term approximating the expected life of the options or warrants.
 Dividends on common stock are assumed to be zero for the BSM valuation of the stock options.
 The expected term of stock options granted is based on vesting periods and the contractual life of the options.
-Expected volatilities are based on comparable companies' historical volatility along with a limited weighting included for the Company's own volatility subsequent to its IPO, which management believes represents the most accurate basis for estimating expected future volatility under the current conditions.
+Expected volatilities are based on comparable companies' historical volatility along with a limited weighting included for the Company's own volatility, which management believes represents the most accurate basis for estimating expected future volatility under the current conditions.
 The Company accounts for forfeitures as they occur.
-Since the IPO in November 2018, the Company has used the closing common stock price on the date of grant for the fair value of the common stock.
+The Company uses the closing common stock price on the date of grant for the fair value of the common stock.